JJooJJoo83/kangtegong.github.io/_posts/2019-10-07-Inconsistent Behavior of constexpr Function between g++ and clang.md

 ---
 layout: post
-title: "Inconsistent Behavior of constexpr Function between g++ and clang"
+title: "Inconsistent Behavior of constexpr in g++ and clang"
 image: ''
 date: 2019-10-07 09:24:06
 tags: